troy-west/apache-kafka-vendor-tools/README.md

 4. Populate the "radio-logs" topic by using the code from the coding section of the Apache Kafka workshop.

-## Starting KSQL and querying Kafka topics via tables and streams
+## Starting KSQL and querying Kafka topics via streams

 5. In a new terminal, start the KSQL CLI tool: